 Dialysis is a treatment that takes over the job of your kidneys.
-It will help to clear toxins from the blood.
-It will also help to balance fluid and salt levels in the body.
 There are two types of dialysis.
 This fact sheet will focus on peritoneal dialysis.
 It uses the lining of your abdomen and a special solution to filter your blood.

 Reasons for Procedure